ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

    Server-Connection-Id = sf-binary
 ~~~

-Like the Datagram-Flow-Id header {{!I-D.ietf-masque-connect-udp}}, the Client-Connection-Id and
+Like the Datagram-Flow-Id header {{CONNECT-UDP}}, the Client-Connection-Id and
 Server-Connection-Id headers can only be supported by an HTTP/3 proxy.
 If a proxy does not
-support HTTP/3 datagrams {{!I-D.schinazi-quic-h3-datagram}}, or it does not support the extension defined
+support HTTP/3 datagrams {{!H3DGRAM=I-D.schinazi-quic-h3-datagram}}, or it does not support the extension defined
-in this document, it MUST remove the Client-Connection-Id and Server-Connection-Id headers from any
+in this document, it MUST NOT send the Client-Connection-Id and Server-Connection-Id headers on any
 responses.
 If a proxy does support this extension, it MUST echo the Client-Connection-Id and
 Server-Connection-Id headers on any 2xx (Successful) responses.
 Clients that do not receive an
 echoed Client-Connection-Id or Server-Connection-Id header MUST fall back to using CONNECT-UDP